-Having web traffic is great but getting quality traffic is better! – This is where keywords come in:
+Having web traffic is great but getting quality traffic is better for your digital marketing in the Philippines! – This is where keywords come in:

 It plays such a big role that it can either make or break your website’s ranking and conversion rate.
 This makes it vital that you choose keywords which can bring quality traffic to your website.

 Before disclosing the important points of this article, let me help you understand your user’s point of view.
 These are the three types of queries you have to be well-aware of:

 These are the type of searches that aim to “do”.
 This means that the person is not just searching a specific information for the sake of knowing.
 Rather, he has an intent of going to a certain place or purchasing a specific item.